vacp2p/rfc/content/docs/rfcs/72/README.md

 The Waku RLN credentials consists of a `membershipHash` and `nWakuCredential`

 ### membershipHash
-- a 256 byte generated hash of `treeIndex`, `membershipContract`, and `identityCredential`
+MUST be a byte 256 hash generated with `treeIndex`, `membershipContract`, and `identityCredential`

-`treeIndex` : is a Merkle tree filled with identity commitments of peers.
+`treeIndex` : is a Merkle tree filled with identity commitments of users.
 RLN membership tree, merkle tree data structure filled with identity commitments of users.
 As described in 32/RLN-V1